 Assignment of Responsibilities

 All associations between the SOA/LSMS and NPAC SMS are initiated by either the SOA or LSMS.
 The NPAC SMS never initiates an association request.
 Thus, the tests identified in this document for Association Management testing shall be initiated from the SOA and LSMS.
-A test report will be produced by the Test Center for each test performed.
+A test report will be produced by the Neustar Test Center for each test performed.
 However, correct responses to the ACSE service requests must be verified by the Service Provider or agent thereof.

 Definition of Tests